Causes and prevention of tartar

 - taking a number of medications;

-- some diseases of the internal organs.
+- some diseases of internal organs.

 Harm and consequences of tartar